 If you’re a wordsmith or enjoy writing, productivity journals might be right for you.
 As a long-form way of processing achievements and clarifying goals and actions, the information recorded is rich and descriptive.
 The benefits can run much deeper than just improving your productivity, too; writing down how you feel can be therapeutic – like giving a cluttered, noisy mind a clean-out, so it’s quieter and able to think more clearly.

 Many psychologists and scientists also believe that journaling helps us find new meaning.
 Students who write down what their teachers say verbatim don’t learn as much as students who actually process the information themselves and write it down in their own words, after self-analysis.
 It’s the same for journaling: one study found that students who reflect on their experiences by writing them down did better than peers who didn’t; another study found that students who kept introspective journals over the holidays reported higher energy and a more positive attitude on their return.

-On the flipside, productivity journals can be time consuming and stodgy to review.
+On the flipside, productivity journals can be time consuming and stodgy.
 Because they’re usually hand-written and contain cumbersome paragraphs, they’re not easy to analyze and don’t provide a user-friendly overview of your productivity.
 They also don’t provide the most objectively precise account of your performance.
 Often they’re led by emotions, which leads to selective representation that misses details and overlooks unconscious behaviors.
 If you aren’t aware of how much you use a certain app throughout the day – or only ever consider interaction with it to be productive – you might miss some pretty big inefficiencies and time wasting activities.